 Sikh Vows provide a foundation of living a certain lifestyle to further develop and enhance your spiritual practice.
 The vows include not cutting your hair; refraining from meat, alcohol and other stimulants; remaining celibate until married and maintaining a monogamous relationship with your spouse; and committing to meditation and prayer each day.

-If you would like to find a Sikh Dharma International minister in your area to learn more about Sikh Vows, kindly contact Ek Ong Kar Kaur Khalsa in the Chancellor's Office, Los Angeles, CA at email@example.com.
+If you would like to find a Sikh Dharma International minister in your area to learn more about Sikh Vows, kindly contact Sarb Nam Kaur Khalsa at the Ministry Office: email@example.com.

 Amrit: The Path of the Soldier Saint

 The most powerful vows on the path of Sikh Dharma are known as Amrit.
 Amrit is often translated as "nectar" into English.
 But the root sounds of the word literally mean, "Deathless Blood."

 Amrit is a state of consciousness where a person knows in the very marrow of their bones that they are beyond the power of death; that the physical body and the mind are temporary - and that the eternal, undying Spirit within each one of us is who we truly are.

 The story behind the Amrit vows is a very powerful one.
 To understand the historical background of Amrit, read The First Baisakhi, 1699.

 The Amrit Ceremony re-creates this experience from 1699.
 It gives a chance for the Sikhs of any time, and in any country, to give themselves to the Light of the Guru in a complete and absolute way.
 Those who take Amrit commit to becoming protectors and custodians of the Universal Truths held within the Siri Guru Granth Sahib and, in fact, of all living beings.
 They also embody the spiritual way of life that the Sikh Masters created.
 Those who take Amrit commit to surrender everything - body, mind, property and life - to preserve this tradition and wisdom.